Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Start**
 &b[===] &eHome Registration &b[===]
-&b:star: To register this room as your your home, please run &e!setHome <name> &bin the chat.
+&b:sun: To register this room as your your home, please run &6!setHome <name> &bin the chat.
 This will allow you to return here easily later.

 **Repeat reminder**
 :lit: &eRegister this room {room} as your home with &6!setHome <name>&e.

 **Exiting confinement**
-:door: &ePlease register this room {room} as your home with &6!setHome <name>&e before leaving.
+:door: &ePlease register this room &6{room}&e as your home with &6!setHome <name>&e before leaving.

 **Completion**
 &a:check_mark: You have successfully registered this room as your home!
-You can now use &e!home &ato teleport back here anytime.
-You can also run &e!myHomes &eto see all your registered homes.
+You can now use &6!home &ato teleport back here anytime.
+You can also run &6!myHomes &ato see all your registered homes.

 ## 1.3 Stage 3 - Testing the commands (!myHomes and !home)